-National and local policies, plans and programmes overlook the particular health-related vulnerabilities faced by Afrodescendant people.
+National and local policies, plans and programmes overlook the particular health-related vulnerabilities faced by people of African descent.

 Three:

 The intersection of structural racism and sexism in health service delivery and medical education hampers access to and provision of quality comprehensive maternal and sexual and reproductive health care for women and girls of African descent in the Americas.